-As a matter of University policy, all education students are required to submit a completed Act 34 clearance and the Pennsylvania Child Abuse History clearance to the Department of Education prior to being placed in any field experience that would put them in direct contact with children.
-These clearances are collected by the University on behalf of the school entity where the field experience will occur.
-The completed Act 34 and Child Abuse History forms will be delivered to the school entity by the Department of Education.
+As a matter of University policy, all education students are required to submit a completed Act 34 (Criminal Record Check) and Act 151 (Pennsylvania Child Abuse History) clearances to the Department of Education prior to being placed in any field experience that would put the student in direct contact with school children.
+These clearances are required by the University on behalf of the school entity where the field experience will occur.
+No student will be permitted to complete formal field work of any kind previous to submission of both forms.
+The completed Act 34 and Act 151 forms will be delivered to the school entity by the Department of Education.
 The University will not maintain a student's clearances or background checks after delivery of the forms to the school entity where the field experience will occur.
+Any citation on either Act 34 or Act 151 clearance forms may be cause for dismissal from the student's program of study.